Puneet-Minhas/GitHub-Copilot-Enablement-Programme/README.md

 **Agenda:**
 - We will look at how to use GitHub Copilot for code reviews and for fixing code quality issues.
 - Q&A - we will go through any questions participants might have from last week.

+### Week 6: GitHub Copilot CLI overview
+**Agenda:**
+- We will look at GitHub Copilot CLI.
+- Q&A - we will go through any questions participants might have from previous weeks.

 ## Learning Resources
 - [Example OctoCat Supply repo](https://github.com/Puneet-Minhas/octocat_supply_ghcp_enablement)